New Jersey has many moths, ranging from small and inconspicuous to large and showy.

 The Banded Woollybear Caterpillar Moth is a distinctive species with black and orange bands on its body and yellow-orange legs.

 It feeds on various plants and is active mostly at night.
-It has a wingspan of between 2 and 3 inches, making it one of the larger types of moths in New Jersey.
+Its wingspan is between 2 and 3 inches, making it one of the larger types of moths in New Jersey.

 These moths are generally not considered a pest species, although they can cause damage to crops or trees if their population becomes too large.

-Natural methods can also control them, such as introducing predators like wasps or spiders that feed on them.
+Natural methods can also control them by introducing predators like wasps or spiders that feed on them.

 6. Barberry Geometer Moth